Mario5Gray/demos/buoy/README.md

 ### Setup Docker for local registry

 I am using Docker as my container agent, so specifically I wanted to deploy locally without the need for dockerhub.
-Doing this is actually quite simple and requires just a few commands.
-I recommend the following Docker documentation:
+This requires a little configuration, and as such I recommend the following Docker documentation:

 * [Docker Docs](https://docs.docker.com/registry/)

-MY Docker registry was on port 5000, and configured using this command:
+This demo assumes a docker registry on port 5000, and is configured using this command:

 ```shell script
 docker run -d -p 5000:5000 --name registry registry:2
 ```

-Therefore, the 'deployment.yaml' would call for my image as follows:
+Therefore, the 'deployment.yaml' would call for the image as follows:

 ```yaml
     spec: